A Course on Elementary Probability Theory: Random Variables

 \textbf{(8) Poisson Random Variable $\mathcal{P}(\lambda)$}.\\

 A Poisson Random Variable with parameter $\lambda>0$, denoted by $\mathcal{P}(\lambda)$ takes its values in $\mathbb{N}$ and

-where $\lambda$ is a positive number.\\
+\Bin where $\lambda$ is a positive number.\\

 \textbf{Here, we are not able to generate the Poisson law by a simple experience}.
-Rather, we are going to show how to derive it by a limit procedure from binomial random variables.\\
+Rather, we are going to show how to derive it by a limit procedure from binomial random variable s.\\

 First, we have the show that Formula (\ref{proba01.rv.pl.pois}) satisfies (\ref{proba01.rv.dens2}).
 If this is true, we say that Formula (\ref{proba01.rv.pl.pois}) is the probability law of some random variable taking its values in $\mathbb{N}$.\\